 Control moisture levels:

+Moisture is what causes and continues to sustain mold growth.
+Effective moisture control can prevent air conditioner mold.
 Keep the moisture levels in your ducts or units to a minimum.
 Mold just needs a little bit of moisture to thrive.
 When the cool temperatures in your ducts or window unit meets the humid external temperatures, condensation tends to develop.
 Well maintained draining channels should keep moisture levels under control, so check them regularly.
 Also, be on the lookout for any kind of leaks that create pockets of moisture.

 Check your ducts regularly to be sure there is no standing water whatsoever.
 If you notice moisture developing in your ducts, you should consider getting your system serviced early on as to avoid a costly repair or an even costlier mold remediation.